rowland007/homelab-playbook/docs/os/achunter.md

 ### Workaround #2

 Need to edit 3 lines in `/usr/local/lib/python3.10/dist-packages/compose/cli/docker_client.py` (make a backup first).
 Delete line 112 with `ssl_version=tls_version`.
-Also, remove ending comma from line 111.
+Also, remove the ending comma from line 111.
 Line 123 (line 124 in the unedited file), remove `, ssl_version=tls_version`.

 The updated file should look like: